Maximum residue levels for fosetyl-Al/phosphonic acid

 EU revises fosetyl-Al MRLs, with impacts on sweetcorn and certain herbal infusions/spices

-Draft Commission Regulation amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for fosetyl-Al, potassium phosphonates and disodium phosphonates in or on certain products
+Commission Regulation (EU) 2024/2619 of 8 October 2024 amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for fosetyl, potassium phosphonates and disodium phosphonate in or on certain products

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to change the residue definition for fosetyl-Al, potassium phosphonates, and disodium phosphonates to “phosphonic acid and its salts”.
-It also intends to update the existing maximum residue levels (MRLs) for these substances in certain commodities (G/SPS/N/EU/698).
+The European Commission has changed the residue definition for fosetyl-Al, potassium phosphonates, and disodium phosphonates to “phosphonic acid and its salts”, and has updated the existing maximum residue levels (MRLs) for these substances in certain commodities.
 This may have a particular impact on suppliers of sweetcorn, herbal infusions from flowers, and certain spices.
 In these cases the MRL is reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).

 Impacted Products

-Citrus fruits, tree nuts, pome fruits, stone fruits, berries and small fruits, miscellaneous fruits, root and tuber vegetables, bulb vegetables, fruiting vegetables, Brassica vegetables, leaf vegetables, herbs and edible flowers, legume vegetables, stem vegetables, fungi, mosses and lichens, algae and prokaryotes, pulses, oilseeds and oil fruits, cereals, teas, coffee, herbal infusions, cocoa and carobs, hops, spices, sugar plants, muscle, fat, liver, kidney and edible offals from swine, cattle, sheep, goat, horses, poultry and other farmed land animals, milk, eggs and honey.
+Citrus fruits, tree nuts, pome fruits, stone fruits, berries and small fruits, miscellaneous fruits, root and tuber vegetables, bulb vegetables, fruiting vegetables, Brassica vegetables, leaf vegetables, herbs and edible flowers, legume vegetables, stem vegetables, fungi, mosses and lichens, algae and prokaryotes, pulses, oilseeds and oil fruits, cereals, teas, coffee, herbal infusions, cocoa and carobs, hops, spices, sugar plants, muscle, fat, liver, kidney and edible offals from swine, cattle, sheep, goat, horses, poultry and other farmed land animals, milk, eggs, honey

 What is changing?

-The European Commission proposes to change the residue definition for three active substances – fosetyl-Al, potassium phosphonates, and disodium phosphonate – from “fosetyl-Al (sum of fosetyl, phosphonic acid and their salts, expressed as fosetyl)” to “phosphonic acid and its salts, expressed as phosphonic acid”.
+The European Commission has changed the residue definition for three active substances – fosetyl-Al, potassium phosphonates, and disodium phosphonate – from “fosetyl-Al (sum of fosetyl, phosphonic acid and their salts, expressed as fosetyl)” to “phosphonic acid and its salts, expressed as phosphonic acid”.

 The MRLs for fosetyl-Al have been reviewed based on this new definition.
 The MRLs for sweetcorn, herbal infusions from flowers, and certain spices (bark spices, root and rhizome spices, bud spices, flower pistil spices) have been reduced to the LOD.
 A comparison of previous fosetyl-Al and the new phosphonic acid MRLs can be found in Table 1.